Skittering Into Symbolic Meaning of the Iguana

 Same holds true for us.
 The iguana encourages us to put ourselves in a mindset of utter wonder.

 Give it a try.
 Look out into your wide, wide world with eyes of awe for what you observe.
 Suspend judgment, and just peer out as if everything were new, different and filled with magical potential.
-Everything holds your attention, and everything is wholly enchanting.
+It is a wicked-awesome way to look at life.

 I hope you have enjoyed this symbolic meaning of iguana page.
 And, I hope the lessons of Spike are as poignant and meaningful to you as they have been for me.